 Mark B. Riley, Trustee.
 Mr. Riley is an attorney and Founder of Urban Realty Partners, focusing on building infill, walkable and environmentally sustainable projects in Atlanta's in-town communities.
 He has been involved in public education in Atlanta since the early 1990s, and serves on the Atlanta School Board and as Director of The Sartain Lanier Family Foundation.
 Mr. Riley has had personal experience with family members diagnosed with OCD and related illnesses.

 Kevin Putman,Trustee.
 Kevin is the Founder of RUN OCD, a grassroots movement that raises awareness about OCD by sponsoring support groups, hosting events and educating others.
 Kevin also participates in national OCD conferences and has established himself as a go-to for OCD in his community.
 Kevin was diagnosed with OCD when he was in college and received treatment from the Houston OCD Program.
 He is passionate about OCD advocacy through raising awareness and educating.

 Sarah C. Sisson, Trustee.
 Ms. Sisson is an advocate for OCD, anxiety, panic disorder, and substance use disorder.
-She graduated from Georgia College and State University.
-She is an English major with a concentration in creative writing.
-She is interested in pursuing a career in writing.
-She also shares a passion for helping those who struggle with mental health and addiction.
+She graduated from Georgia College and State University with a Bachelors in English major with a concentration in creative writing.
+Sarah struggles with OCD and has a passion for helping those who struggle with mental health and addiction.
 She spoke on a panel at the 2018 International OCD Foundation’s annual conference in San Francisco as well as on a Lived Experience panel in Washington DC.